VC-CodeLabs/island_count/README.md

 Performance: Among the correct solutions, the winning solution will be the one with the fastest execution time. <br><br>

 🕒 **Submission Deadline:**<br>
-All email solutions or merge requests must be submitted by Sunda at 23:59:59.<br><br>
+All email solutions or merge requests must be submitted by Sunday at 23:59:59.<br><br>